cbstodd/colinstodd-com-jekyll/_posts/tech/2020-08-11-MAC-OS-Big-Sur-Not-Showing-As-A-Download-Fix.md

 - 2017 and later iMac Pro
 - 2013 and later Mac Pro

-If you have any questions regarding that, I urge you to take a look at this <a href="https://developer.apple.com/forums/thread/649715?answerId=621273022#621273022" target="_blank" rel="noopener">link</a> to find out.
+If you have any questions regarding your MacBook's compatibility, I recommend that you take a look at this <a href="https://developer.apple.com/forums/thread/649715?answerId=621273022#621273022" target="_blank" rel="noopener">link</a> to learn more.

-If you have tried unenrolling and re-enrolling and that didnt' work, then this will most likely work for you:
+If re-enrolling didn't work for you, than this should work for you:

 Open terminal `command` + `shift` + `T` and run:<br>